Devonport High School for Boys: School houses

 Until the merger with Tamar High School at the end of the 1980s there were three 'forms' of pupils who were separate during their first three years, then began to mix as they opted into different subjects (North, South and West or N, S and W).
 Forms after O-Levels or GCSEs were also somewhat disrupted into new tutor groups each year.
 The merger with Tamar generated a new form of mixed pupils from both schools: East.

 Actual 'houses' being more sport-oriented or social, took longer to coalesce.
 Before the 2009 changes these were Drake, Raleigh, Gilbert and Grenville.
 From 2009-2024 there were six: Campbell, Edison, Newton, Priestley, Smeaton and Winstanley.
-Since 2024, there has been seven: Turing, Leslie, Windsor, Scott, Attenborough, Fleming and Johnson.
+Since 2024, there have been seven: Turing, Leslie, Windsor, Scott, Attenborough, Fleming and Johnson, despite plans to add 2 houses before the Covid-19 pandemic - only Johnson was added, accompanied by a renaming of all houses to modernise the names to more diverse figuregeads.
+This could be speculated due to governmental views on grammar schools and expansion.

 The houses continue to compete each year for the St Levan's Shield, i.e. relating to west Cornwall, and also St Levan Road, which is the boundary between Stoke and the new working suburb of Devonport, Keyham, Plymouth which had been built of the reclaimed Keyham Creek.

 School buildings

-Based within what was once the Stoke Military Hospital, the school buildings and blocks are all named after notable people with links to Plymouth.
-The names of these buildings are shortened to their initial for the designation of classroom numbers.
-Blocks A–E are all connected via an arched colonnade and balcony, while Blocks A and F are connected via an enclosed bridge.